kysely-org/kysely/README.md

       return new PostgresAdapter()
     },
     createDriver() {
-      // This is the only thing you need to implement to be able
+      // You need a driver to be able to execute queries.
+In this example
-      // to execute the queries too.
-      return new DummyDriver()
+      // we use the dummy driver that never does anything. return new DummyDriver()
     },
     createIntrospector(db: Kysely<unknown>) {